I-love-you-lots/as3-engine/README.md

 This repository is for ME.
 I mean, use if want, BUTT understand it's not really worth your trouble.
 If you want a good engine for as3 games... try Flixel.
-Um, fairly sure you know about it if you're here (unless you're 2, 4, or 5 -in which case- get lost, wtf and, where's biggie and 2pac? (respectively, also nested parenthetics b'cas why naaaaht?))
+Um, fairly sure you know about it if you're here (unless you're 2, 4, or 5 -in which case- get lost, wtf and, where's biggie and 2pac? (respectively (also nested parenthetics b'cas why naaaaht?)))